ppkgtmm/bank-churn-prediction/README.md

 ./run.sh airflow
 ```

-6. Navigate to airflow web UI at `http://localhost:8080/`, search for `preprocessing_dag` and click at the DAG name
+6. Navigate to airflow web UI at `http://localhost:8080/`, input `admin` for both text boxes
+7. Search for `preprocessing_dag` and click at the DAG name
-7. Click play button on the right of the screen to run the DAG (preprocessing results are saved to outputs folder in project directory)
+8. Click play button on the right of the screen to run the DAG (preprocessing results are saved to outputs folder in project directory)

 #### Serve model